-We hear a lot about Millennials during our daily research on the generation.
-And as we’ve said before, there are a lot of misconceptions and myths out there.
+We hear a lot about Millennials during our daily research, and as we’ve said before, there are a lot of misconceptions and myths out there.
 From labeling them as slacktivists (not necessarily true) to saying they’re the worst generation in the workplace, there are many stories about Millennials that just don’t hold up when you look a little deeper.
-Here are three common myths about Millennials that are probably just not true:
+Here are three common myths about Millennials that just may not be true:

 Myth #1: Hookup Culture Killed Dating!

 Hookup culture is a favorite topic of a certain segment of those writing about Millennials.
 The common story goes: Millennials (especially those in college) are eschewing relationships to instead hookup with everyone they can, and dating is dead because of the rise of hookups, leaving a generation devoid of intimacy and real relationships.
 But not so fast!
 New research has found that hookup culture is probably a myth, and Millennials aren’t having any more sex with more partners than previous generations.
 (Information which Millennials themselves are probably not surprised to hear.)
 While Millennials might have different expectations about and definitions of long term relationships in their 20s, their actual behavior doesn’t match up with the “great hookup culture scare” of the past few years.

 Myth #2: Young People Can’t Stop Sexting on Snapchat!

 The sexting myth goes hand in hand with the hookup myth, and makes us wonder if older generations just like to think that younger ones are sex-crazed because it’s fun to talk about.
 Thanks to some well-publicized teen sexting scandals, the conversation around young people and sexting has been one of fear and shock.
 While we're not downplaying the experiences of some teen sexters as real and sometimes damaging, the phenomena is not exactly what it's often perceived to be.
 The…